Newsflash from NHS Kernow

 Get the Livi app here: https://bit.ly/35YeCsK

-We are now suggesting that patients download the NHS app (available via App Stores), where you can order medication, view medical records and Covid vaccine status.
+We are now suggesting that patients download the NHS app (available via App Stores), where you can order medication, view medical records and your Covid-19 vaccine status.
 Click here for more information on the NHS App

 You can also order medication via either: